-David Gary Shaw is an historian of medieval England, of the British nations, of people as managers of meaning and identity in their inevitable social context.
-He has only ever been employed by Wesleyan University, where he is currently the Dean of the Social Sciences and the Interdisciplinary Programs.
+David Gary Shaw is an historian of medieval England, of Britain, of people as managers of meaning and identity in their inevitable social context.
+He also studies the theory and philosophy of history.
+He is Professor of History and Medieval Studies.
+He served as chair of the Department of History for five and half years and three years as Dean of the Social Sciences and the Interdisciplinary Programs.

 A graduate of McGill University in Montreal in history and philosophy (1986), he received his doctorate from Oxford University, while supported by a Commonwealth Scholarship (1990).
 He was a member of Balliol College.
 He joined the faculty of Wesleyan University in 1990 and has taught there ever since.
 His teaching specialties are the Middle Ages, historiography, the history of Great Britain, and the theory of history.
 Past teaching themes have included ways of thinking and believing, examined through the study of religion, magic, and witchcraft and some intellectual history.
 Currently, his teaching explores legal history, the history of Britain, communication and travel, and theory of history in addition to core medieval history.